Overview Of Web Application Penetration Testing

 RedTeam Security application penetration testers have experience developing software —not just trying to break it.
 They leverage this experience to zero in on critical issues and provide actionable remediation guidance.

 As a result of our application pen tests, you’ll be able to view your applications through the eyes of both a hacker and an experienced developer to discover where you can improve your security posture.
 Our consultants produce findings in written reports and provide your team with the guidance necessary to effectively remediate any issues we uncover.

 Your developers work day and night to get your applications out to users, hoping to earn your brand a foothold in the digital ecosystem.
 Yet, it isn’t easy to retain app users.
 In fact, more than 75% of users fail to return the day after first use.
 You don’t want to lose more users and more potential revenue to security flaws.
-Web application security testing can make the difference.
+Web application security testing can make a difference.

 The items above represent some of the most critical risks to web applications as defined in the OWASP (Open Web Application Security Project) Top 10.
 The OWASP Top 10 is determined by consensus among top cybersecurity experts from around the world and is widely recognized as a crucial awareness document for all companies whose work involves web applications.

 Our team looks at both user interfaces and application programming interfaces (APIs) to focus on identifying any exploitable vulnerabilities in applications before hackers discover them.

 These tests seek to identify expected functionality, reliability, performance, and security.
 Penetration testing simulates an attack on the application to determine if any security flaws are present in the environment and understand the level of risk.